 Greetings, fellow cybersecurity enthusiasts!
 As red teamers and pen testers, we’re always on the front lines, defending organizations from the vast array of cyber threats that lurk in the digital realm.
-One of the most persistent and notorious threats we face is phishing, a deceptively simple yet incredibly effective attack vector that continues to evolve and wreak havoc on organizations and individuals alike.
+One of the most persistent and notorious threats we face is phishing.
+This deceptively simple yet incredibly effective attack vector continues to evolve and wreak havoc on organizations and individuals alike.

 In this comprehensive article, we’ll dive deep into the fascinating world of phishing attacks.
 We’ll explore various types of phishing, dissect real-world examples, and learn about cutting-edge detection techniques that will give us the upper hand against these cunning adversaries.
 Armed with this knowledge, we’ll be better prepared to safeguard our organizations and clients, turning the tide against those who seek to exploit our digital vulnerabilities.